100+ Application Areas in Human Behavior Research

 Virtual reality (VR)

-- Assessment of stress and excitement levels: Use biometric data to change virtual environment in order to create events that can excite or stress respondents at the right moments.
+- Assessment of stress and excitement levels: Use biosensor data to change virtual environment in order to create events that can excite or stress respondents at the right moments.

 - In-store testing: Monitor respondents’ emotional expressions during store exploration.
 Aggregate emotional expressions across locations to identify store sections that trigger certain emotions.